-Record 4.9 million people have Covid in UK
+Covid: Record 4.9 million people have the virus in UK

 - Comments

-Around one in every 13 people in the UK has coronavirus, according to latest estimates from the Office for National Statistics (ONS).
+About one in every 13 people in the UK has coronavirus, according to latest estimates from the Office for National Statistics (ONS).

 That is some 4.9 million people, up from 4.3 million people the week before.